ivanovitchm/mlops_nd_c3/README.md

 ```bash
 heroku git:remote --app income-census-project
 ```
 11. Push all files to remote repository in Heroku.
 The command below will install all packages indicated in ``requirements.txt`` in Heroku VM.
-Note the free tier support until 500 MB.
+Note the free tier support a slug until 500 MB.
 ```bash
 git push heroku main
 ```